-Survivors include his wife of Ozona; two sons, Willard L. Metcalf of Eagle Nest, N.M. and W. C. Metcalf of Wichita Falls; two brothers, Carl Metcalf and Jess Metcalf, both of Archer City; a sister, Mary Baughman of Archer City; five grandchildren and nine construction was indeed a nursing home and that there is a need for such in Crockett Coun-
+Survivors include his wife of Ozona; two sons, Willard L. Metcalf of Eagle Nest, N.M. and W. C. Metcalf of Wichita Falls; two brothers, Carl Metcalf and Jess Metcalf, both of Another obstacle to approval Archer City; a sister, Mary Baughman of Archer City; by that governing body was the five grandchildren and nine